Our client: Griffith University

-The Griffith Climate Change Response Program asked for Hamilton Stone's assistance to increase the public policy engagement and impact of their work.
+The Climate Change Response Program and Policy Innovation Hub asked for Hamilton Stone's assistance to increase the public policy engagement and impact of their work.
 They are already a program that is strongly outward-facing, and wanted to build their impact in the federal policy sphere.

 We assisted them to prepare a submission to a national parliamentary inquiry on the implications of climate change for national security.
 Beyond just the submission, we worked to build the capacity of individuals and groups within the University to have an impact on public policy debates.